 Benefits of an MEP

-- Improved Access to Benefits: Businesses with limited resources to provide a retirement plan on their own can provide competitive retirement benefits through an MEP., helping to attract and retain talented employees and create a competitive advantage in hiring they otherwise may not have had.
+- Improved Access to Benefits: Small businesses that might not have the resources to offer a retirement plan on their own can provide competitive retirement benefits through an MEP, which helps to attract and retain talented employees and create the business access to a competitive advantage they wouldn't be able to have on their own.

 Setting Up an MEP